cplatt-iso/hl7-yeet/docs/frontend-metrics-notes.md

 - Render high-level aggregates (orders/sec, wall-clock, queue depth peaks, DICOM totals) as summary cards so users can scan performance quickly.
 - Display worker job history in a virtualized table with sortable columns for duration, outcome, and timestamps; include failure highlighting.
 - Provide CSV export from the browser using the metrics payload until backend CSV endpoints exist.
+- Visualise rolling worker duration averages (sparkline) on the metrics dashboard; reuse the same data shape for other trend views later.

 ## Pending Backend Dependencies
 - Global `/api/metrics/*` endpoints are still planned; design the frontend assuming future filters for date range, template, and user.
 - Real-time metrics streaming via Socket.IO is listed on the TODO.
 Build UI components so they can accept live updates (e.g., via context/provider) once the events land.
+The run log now listens for both queue and completion events to reconcile placeholders immediately.

 ## UX Considerations
 - Keep HL7/IHE compliance front and center: surface modality, accession, and MPPS context alongside metrics where it helps validate workflows.